Resources: Blood Test

 Bilirubin, Total – The coloring agent in the Blood that makes the plasma (serum) part of your Blood yellow.
 When the bilirubin level is very high for an extended period of time, the whites of your eyes and even your skin may become yellow (jaundice).
 Bilirubin comes from the breakdown of old red cells in the Blood.
 Total bilirubin is increased most commonly in liver disease (hepatitis, malignancy, advanced cirrhosis) and due to obstruction of the biliary system (gall stones, pancreatic cancer).
-Severe haemolytic anaemia can cause moderate increases which are almost entirely made up of the unconjugated fraction.
-Moderate to marked hyperbilirubinaemia is seen in some neonates especially if premature and can be caused by inborn errors of bilirubin metabolism or transport is a small number of cases.
+Severe hemolytic anemia can cause moderate increases which are almost entirely made up of the unconjugated fraction.
+Moderate to marked hyperbilirubinemia is seen in some neonates especially if premature and can be caused by inborn errors of bilirubin metabolism or transport in a small number of cases.

 KIDNEY / Electrolytes

-CO2– Reflects the acid status of your Blood.
-Abnormally high or low levels may indicate severe problems if you have had prolonged vomiting, are on lots of fluid pills or if you have out of control diabetes.
-Normal values for CO2 in Blood range from 20 to 29 milliequivalents per liter (mEq/L).
+CO2– reflects the acid status of your Blood.
+Abnormally high or low levels may indicate severe problems if you have had prolonged vomiting, are on lots of fluid pills, or if have out-of-control diabetes.
+Normal values for CO2 in the blood range from 20 to 29 milliequivalents per liter (mEq/L).

-HDL Cholesterol – (High Density Lipoprotein) A ‘good cholesterol’ as it protects against heart disease by helping remove excess cholesterol deposited in the arteries.
-High levels seem to be associated with low incidence of coronary heart disease.
-Latest guidelines recommend a HDL >45.
+HDL Cholesterol – (High-Density Lipoprotein) A ‘good cholesterol’ as it protects against heart disease by helping remove excess cholesterol deposited in the arteries.
+High levels seem to be associated with a low incidence of coronary heart disease.
+The latest guidelines recommend an HDL >45.
 If your level is below 30, it can signal a significant risk of early heart disease.

-Tryglycerides – Fat carried in the Blood.
+Triglycerides – Fat carried in the Blood.
 Normal triglycerides should be between 50 and 200 mg/dL.
 Triglyceride levels over 150 mg/dl may be associated with problems other than heart disease.
 If levels exceed 500 mg/dL, the situation is considered acute.
-The ways to lower triglycerides are: 1) weight reduction, if overweight; 2) reduce animal fats in the diet: eat more fish; 3) take certain medications that your physician can prescribe such as Lopid, Tricor or Niacin; 4) get regular aerobic exercise; and, 5) decrease alcohol and sugar consumption.
-Alcohol and sugar are not fats, but the body can convert them into fats, then dump those fats into your Blood stream.
+The ways to lower triglycerides are 1) weight reduction, if overweight; 2) reduce animal fats in the diet: eat more fish; 3) take certain medications that your physician can prescribe such as Lopid, Tricor, or Niacin; 4) get regular aerobic exercise; and, 5) decrease alcohol and sugar consumption.
+Alcohol and sugar are not fats, but the body can convert them into fats, then dump those fats into your Bloodstream.
 High triglycerides are also associated with pancreatitis.

-CK/CPK – An enzyme which is very useful for diagnosing diseases of the heart and skeletal muscle.
+CK/CPK – An enzyme that is very useful for diagnosing diseases of the heart and skeletal muscle.
 This enzyme is the first to be elevated after a heart attack (three to four hours).
 If CPK is high in the absence of heart muscle injury, this is a strong indication of skeletal muscle disease.
-Sometimes this is checked to monitor possible muscle irritation from cholesterol lowering drugs.
+Sometimes this is checked to monitor possible muscle irritation from cholesterol-lowering drugs.

 Iron – The body must have iron to make hemoglobin and to help transfer oxygen to the muscles.
 If the human body is low in iron, all body cells, particularly muscles in adults, do not function properly.
 Conversely, too much iron can cause injury to the heart, pancreas, joints, and genital parts in both males and females.
 Excess iron is found in the hereditary Blood disease called hemochromatosis.